JohnLRBrock/culture-club/README.md

 We're using PostgreSQL 10.5

+To run the program, CD into the program directory.
+First run `$ mix deps.get` to get the dependencies.
-To run the program, CD into the program directory and run `$ mix ecto.create` to create the database.
+Then run `$ mix ecto.create` to create the database.
-Then run `$ mix phx.server` to start up your server.
+Finally run `$ mix phx.server` to start up your server.

 # CultureClubWebsite